State Regulations in North Carolina

 Rarely do people buy untitled vehicles.
 The seller must provide the buyer with a title; if the title is missing, the seller must apply for a duplicate before selling the vehicle.
 The seller is not required to furnish the registration, however, and the buyer won't need it in order to transfer the title after the sale.

 If there is no title and you can't get in touch with the previous owner to obtain one, you can still title the car in your name.
 The only way to do this is through an indemnity bond.
-Call the DMV's customer service office at (919) 715-7000 or contact a DMV customer representative online to ask the DMV to e-mail you the requirements and paperwork for the bond.
+This option is only available in certain situations.
+To find out if the vehicle you wish to title qualifies, call the DMV's customer service office at (919) 715-7000 or contact a DMV customer representative online.
+If the vehicle qualifies for an indemnity bond the DMV can e-mail you the requirements and paperwork for the bond.

 If the owner is deceased, you are the heir to the vehicle, and there is no estate administrator, you will need to complete an Affidavit of Authority to Assign Titles (available through NCDOT Vehicle Services).
 You and any other heirs must be listed in order to have the title transferred.